pactflow/docs.pactflow.io/website/docs/docs/user-interface/dashboard.md

 title: Dashboard
 ---

-This screen provides a way to quickly discover and access your applications.
+This screen provides a quick way to discover and access your applications.

 ![Dashboard](/ui/clarity/dashboard.png)

 ## Favourites / Quick Access

-The top panel shows a subset of applications in a condensed view to allow quick access to applications.
+The top panel shows a subset of applications in a condensed view for quick access.

-Select the "My Favourites" item from the drop-down to see your saved applications.
-Favourite an application by clicking the star icon in list of applications below.
-Remove an icon from your favourites by clicking the cross icon.
+- Select "My Favourites" from the drop-down to see your saved applications.
+- Favourite an application by clicking the star icon in the list of applications below.
+- Remove an application from your favourites by clicking the cross icon.

 ![Favourites](/ui/clarity/dashboard-favourites.png)

-Select a team from the drop-down to see all applications in a specific team.
+Select a team from the drop-down to see all applications in that team.

 ## All Applications

 The bottom panel shows all applications in the account.
-Use the search box to filter the list of applications based on their name or display name.
-If you have many applications, pagination controls will appear to aid with navigation.
+Use the search box to filter applications by their name or display name.
+If you have many applications, pagination controls will appear to aid navigation.

 ![Search](/ui/clarity/dashboard-search.png)